 One thing for you to understand is that you may be experiencing the side effects of what is called the Law of Diminishing Returns.
 This law says that as you grow in your knowledge/skill for something, the rate at which you recognize that growth starts to diminish.

 By the time you know the essentials of something, the growth margins become a lot smaller.
-Consider a sprinter in track. .001 of a second, can determine an entire outcome of a race: whether or not an athlete breaks/makes a new record, or whether that athlete places top 3.
+Consider a sprinter in track.
+One thousandths of a second can determine the entire outcome of a race.
 At some point in all our lives, growth becomes more nuanced.

-It is not necessarily about the rate at which you are growing, as it can be more about the quality of growth that is taking place.
+It is not necessarily about the rate at which you are growing.
+It can be more about the quality of growth that is taking place.
 If you find yourself in a place of hopelessness, or in a funk, unsure on how to get out; Get more detailed about what you do.

 This happened to me recently.
 I was noticing that my growth in various areas of my life was becoming stagnant.
 I knew I had things to accomplish, but I felt like doing those things alone was not sufficient enough if I wanted to hit my goals.
 The other issue was, I felt as though I was doing all that I could and that there was nothing for me to improve on.